Broad front versus narrow front controversy in World War II: Logistical considerations

 Eisenhower decided on 7 September to cancel Operation Chastity, the development of an artificial port in Brittany, and on 9 September determined that none of the Brittany ports were needed.
 This left the Americans wholly dependent upon the increasingly distant port of Cherbourg and the Normandy beaches.
 With the rehabilitation of the railways and construction of pipelines unable to keep up with the pace of the advance, American logistics in the Northern France campaign depended on motor transport.
 Yet even before Operation Cobra began, there was a shortage of trucks, especially of the large semi-trailers that were especially suitable for long-distance haulage.
 Expedients like the Red Ball Express came at a high price.
-Tyres and other parts wore out, and vehicles were run without proper maintenance.
+Tires and other parts wore out, and vehicles were run without proper maintenance.
 Dry batteries, lack of oil, and loose nuts and bolts caused breakdowns.
 Driver fatigue was another important factor; round trips sometimes went for 48 to 65 hours.
 By the end of September, 5,750 vehicles required major repairs.

 By the middle of August it was no longer possible to maintain in combat all the available divisions, and by early September three divisions had been immobilized so that their transport could be reallocated to form provisional truck companies.
 It was estimated that no more than twenty divisions could be maintained in combat as far forward as the Rhine by 1 October.
 Bad weather would soon reduce the capacity of the beach landing zones even further.
 It was thus accepted that the Saar and Ruhr areas were at the absolute maximum distance at which Allied forces could be supported for the time being, and that "a power thrust deep into Germany" could not be attempted without additional logistic capacity.

 By mid-September the US First Army was fighting at Aachen inside the German border, more than 200 miles beyond Paris.
 The original planning had not anticipated reaching that area until May 1945, so it had become necessary to support a huge force at this substantial distance approximately 230 days earlier than originally planned.